Greater Sydney water supply system model and yield review

 What is system yield?

-System yield is the average amount of water that can be supplied each year from Greater Sydney’s water supply system on a sustainable long term basis.
+System yield is the average amount of water that can be supplied each year from Greater Sydney’s water supply system.

 Yield is assessed against strict design criteria, that when met ensure: